mcproxy/mcproxy/README.md

 to multicast routers, proxies are lightweight and do not require the support of a multicast routing protocol such as PIM or DVMRP.
 A common use case is a local stub networks that interconnects with a remote multicast routing domain, e.g. via a tunnel.
-Another usage example is in the Proxy Mobile IPv6 (PMIPv6 - RFC 5213) domains that want to provide transparent multicast services for mobile nodes.
-The mcproxy meets the requirements of the IGMP/MLD proxy standard (RFC 4605) and has additional functionalities.
-The multicast proxy can be instantiated multiple times and is dynamically configurable at runtime.
+But it can also be used in PMIPv6 domain to enable multicast for sources (pmipv6-source-draft) and listeners (RFC 6224).
+The mcproxy meets the requirements of the IGMP/MLD proxying standard (RFC 4605) and has additional functionalities.
+The multicast proxy can be instantiated multiple times, is dynamically configurable at runtime, supports multiple upstreams and peering-interfaces for a not hierarchical interconnection of multicast proxies.

 Requirements